Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Introduction

 \section{Introduction}

-The success of the Standard Model of particle physics (SM) has been established thanks to accurate predictions of many experimental observations~\cite{Weinberg:1967tq,Higgs:1964pj,Arnison:1983rp,Bagnaia:1983zx,Aad:2012tfa,Chatrchyan:2012xdj}.
-Nevertheless, the SM presents some theoretical and experimental issues that it cannot describe.
-One of these is the Dark Matter (DM), which is the largest matter component ($\sim 85 \%$) present in the Universe~\cite{Oort:1932BAN,Rubin:1980zd,Ade:2015xua}.
-Another one is the neutrino oscillations~\cite{Pontecorvo:1957cp,Maki:1962mu,Ahmad:2001an,Fukuda:1998tw}, which are a consequence of the still-not-measured neutrino masses.
-Both issues provide a tantalizing connection between DM and neutrinos that can be realized in many ways (see, for instance,~\cite{Lattanzi:2014mia,Hirsch:2013ola}).
+The success of the Standard Model of particle physics (SM) has been established given the experimental observations of its predictions~\cite{Weinberg:1967tq,Higgs:1964pj,Arnison:1983rp,Bagnaia:1983zx,Aad:2012tfa,Chatrchyan:2012xdj}, although it still has to face some theoretical and challenges.
+One of them is the existence of the Dark Matter (DM), which even though is the largest matter component in the Universe~\cite{Oort:1932BAN,Rubin:1980zd,Ade:2015xua} (around $85 \%$), we have few clues about its properties.
+Another is the neutrino oscillations~\cite{Pontecorvo:1957cp,Maki:1962mu,Ahmad:2001an,Fukuda:1998tw}, which is a consequence of the still-not-measured neutrino masses.
+On this basis, from neutrino oscillation experiments we get two of their most striking features: $i)$~the leptonic mixing angles are large (other than the mixing values in the CKM matrix), and $ii)$~their mass scale is in the sub-eV range~\cite{Olive:2016xmw,Esteban:2016qun,Capozzi:2016rtj,Forero:2014bxa}.
+Of course, one might tackle both problems at once in many ways (see, for instance,~\cite{Lattanzi:2014mia,Hirsch:2013ola,Heurtier:2016iac,deSalas:2016svi}), however, they are an indication that there must be physics beyond the SM.

-From the observations in neutrino oscillation experiments, we get two important features of neutrinos: $i)$~the leptonic mixing angles have very large values when compared with the ones in the hadronic sector, $ii)$~the neutrino mass scale is very small with respect to the masses of the rest of the SM fermions~\cite{Olive:2016xmw,Esteban:2016qun,Capozzi:2016rtj,Forero:2014bxa}.
-These two features could be interpreted as an indication of new physics beyond the SM scale.

-The simplest SM-like framework with massive neutrinos assumes that neutrinos are Majorana particles.
-In this framework, Majorana masses arises via the dimension-5 Weinberg operator~\cite{Weinberg:1979sa}.
-This operator respects main SM symmetries like Lorentz and the $SU(3)\times SU(2)\times U(1)$ gauge structure, and it is build exclusively with SM fields.
-This operator can be generated at tree level only by minimally extending the SM in three ways.
-These are renormalizable constructions that are known as type I~\cite{Minkowski:1977sc,Mohapatra:1979ia}, II~\cite{Schechter:1980gr,Mohapatra:1980yp}, and III~\cite{Foot:1988aq} seesaw mechanisms.
-Each seesaw construction provides different predictions that can be tested in current and future experiments.
-The inclusion of new particles is unavoidable in these constructions and the explanation for the neutrino mass scale is closely related to the mass scale for the new particles.